josephmarch/Netflix-ERD/README.md

 # Netflix ETL
+The original team: Joseph March, Angela Angulo, Marisa Kiger, and Bonnie Bailey worked out of this repository: https://github.com/designergal3002/Sociotracker-Project2.git, however, due to some complications, we eventually each opted to host our own version.
+This is Joseph March's copy and edits to the original work.

 Final Report saved as a DOCX with images within GitHub.
 Below is a simplified version of that report.

 ## Netflix ETL - Final Report